• IDRA Newsletter • February 2015 •

 This symposium was convened by IDRA and hosted with the Center for Mexican American Studies and Research, Our Lady of the Lake University.
 The following day, IDRA briefed legislative staff in Austin on the research and implications for policy in a forum hosted by Senator José Rodríguez and held in collaboration with the Texas Center for Education Policy, University of Texas at Austin.
 Sen. Rodríguez stated, “What we heard from the research is confirmation that Texas is not doing right by our English language learners… Texas needs to do better at investing in education.”

 IDRA established the José A. Cárdenas School Finance Fellows Program in 2013 to honor the memory of IDRA founder, Dr. José Angel Cárdenas.
 The goal of the program is engage the nation’s most promising researchers in investigating school finance solutions that secure equity and excellence for all public school students.

 Comments and questions may be directed to IDRA via email at firstname.lastname@example.org.

 [©2015, IDRA.
-This article originally appeared in the February 2015 IDRA Newsletter by the Intercultural Development Research Association.
-Every effort has been made to maintain the content in its original form.
-However, accompanying charts and graphs may not be provided here.
-To receive a copy of the original article by mail or fax, please fill out our information request and feedback form.
+This article originally appeared in the January 2015 IDRA Newsletter by the Intercultural Development Research Association.
 Permission to reproduce this article is granted provided the article is reprinted in its entirety and proper credit is given to IDRA and the author.]